Low Calorie Dog Treats to Help with Weight Loss

 Small dog treats are suggested for smaller breeds, and even larger breeds.
 Smaller pieces generally help to keep the training session flow more smoothly and efficiently.
 The American Kennel Club (AKC) advises pea-sized treats or even smaller pieces.
 It’s important to remember calories involved especially when it comes to puppies or dogs training for specific sports.
 Small dog treats will help to keep the number of calories consumed while still providing them with the necessary motivation.
 Dogs should be fine with smaller portions if you are using a treat that they love.

-Natural dog treats are not only another great option for training treats but will likely be considered low calorie dog treats as well.
-For example, our Oven Baked treats are all natural treats with added vitamins, minerals, and probiotics for a low-fat, healthy snack.
+Holistic dog treats are not only another great option for training treats but will likely be considered low calorie dog treats as well.
+For example, our Oven Baked treats are holistic dog treats with added vitamins, minerals, and probiotics for a low-fat, healthy snack.
 Training treats are vital to keep your dogs interested in the process.
 Hopefully, you feel more comfortable finding a training treat option that you and your furry friend can benefit from.

 How to Stop a Dog from Begging